laurajul/laurajul.github.io/_projects/2023_Anthrobot.md

     </div>
 </div>
 <div class="caption">
-    Initial sketches and early programming sessions capture the conceptualization of the robot's role.
-Alongside, a rehearsal photo showing the interaction between the robot and human performers.
+    Students programming the UR3e robot arm.
+They were involved in all steps of the development of the performance.
 </div>

 ## Collaboration and Development Phases

 The project was brought to life in close collaboration with the [Diphtong Collective](https://diphthong.art/), contributing their expertise in performance and artistic direction.

-The culmination of this work was a series of performances from **December 1st to 3rd, 2023, at Kunsthafen Rhenania**, offering the public a chance to experience the unique human-robot dialogue firsthand.
+The culmination of this work was a series of performances in early December 2023 at **Kunsthafen Rhenania**, offering the public a chance to experience the unique human-robot dialogue firsthand.
 The project was developed as a seminar at [**KISD Köln International School of Design**](https://kisd.de/).

 At the core of ANTHROBOT's interactive capabilities is a custom **UR3e MQTT Controller** ([GitHub Repository](https://github.com/laurajul/ur3e_mqtt_controller)).
-This script enables the precise and dynamic control of the [**Universal Robots UR3e industrial robot arm**](https://www.universal-robots.com/products/ur3e/) through MQTT messages.
+This script enables the precise and dynamic control of the [**Universal Robots UR3e industrial robot arm**](https://www.universal-robots.com/products/ur3e/) vie the MQTT protocol.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">